 Most people would respond, “Do I owe any more money?”, “when do I owe it by?” and “how can I pay?”
 Or worse, they won’t reply at all because they will assume they have paid in full and you’ll spend your time towards the end of registration running around trying to get everyone to pay their full balance.
 By including this information in your emails, most people will understand what is expected of them and complete any further action that you require.

 You will of course still have people in touch who want to verify information or ask further questions but that’s ok.
 No matter how automated your registration or application process becomes, there will ALWAYS be a minority of applicants who need their hands held a bit more than the rest.

 By freeing up your time for savvy people who would otherwise (with a great email) take care of things themselves, you now have time to give your attention to a more needy registrant.
 Win-win-win for everyone (Who got that “The Office” reference!?!)

-How can software help your payment acknowledgement emails?
+How can software help your payment confirmation emails?